getreu/tp-note/docs/source/tpnote--manpage.md

   convention_ for more details about this filter.

 * '`{{ fm_title | sanit(force_alpha=true) }}`' is the note's title as defined
   in its front-matter.
-Same as above, but strings starting with a sort tag are prepended by an apostrophe to avoid ambiguity.
+Same as above, but results starting with a sort tag character are prepended with an apostrophe to avoid ambiguity.

 * '`{{ fm_all | remove(var='fm_title') }}`' represents a collection (map) of
   all '`fm_*`' variables, exclusive of the variable '`fm_title`'.